-What is the J-1 Visa Processing Time?
+J-1 Visa Processing Time

-J-1 Visa Process Steps and Processing Times
+J-1 Visa Process and Timeline

 Step 1: Find a Designated Sponsor

-Unlike other visa categories, the J-1 visa is not sponsored by a family member or employer; it is sponsored by a designated organization.
-You will need to choose a sponsor that offers your program choice out of the numerous approved organizations.
 You will then need to contact the organization directly to learn more about the program and the application requirements.
 A program-sponsoring organization is responsible for selecting participants as well as monitoring them throughout their entire stay.
 It is recommended that you find and submit the required documents to the sponsor as early as possible.

 Step 2: DS-2019 and SEVIS ID Processing: 2 – 3 Weeks